Yellow Floating Hearts

 IMPACT

-If the mass of yellow floating heart becomes to large and dense, it can create stagnant, low oxygen conditions.
-This would force fish and other aquatic life would be to move and native plants would also have to compete for space, sunlight, and nutrients.
-This impact would also greatly impede fishing, skiing, swimming, and boating activities.
+If the mass of yellow floating heart becomes too large and dense, it can create stagnant, low oxygen conditions.
+This forces fish and other aquatic life to move while also increasing competition for space, sunlight, and nutrients among native plants.
+This impact also greatly impedes fishing, skiing, swimming, and boating activities.

 MANAGEMENT

 Prevention is the key for management.
-Always, clean, drain, and dry equipment, boats, and trailers that have potentially been in contact with yellow floating heart.
-For plants already established, management has been difficult.
-Physical or mechanical removal can suffice but greatly aids in dispersal.
+Always clean, drain, and dry equipment, boats, and trailers that have potentially been in contact with yellow floating heart.
+For plants that are already established, management can be difficult.
+Physical or mechanical removal can suffice, but also greatly aids in dispersal.
 Dredging has been found ineffective because roots are missed and continue to survive.
-Chemical application has been successful but not long lasting and could risk other aquatic organisms.
+Chemical application has been successful but not long-lasting and could risk other aquatic organisms.